 These professionals ensure that your heating and air systems work properly and provide comfort and air quality in all conditions.
 HVAC technicians are the reason why you can stay warm in the winter and cold during the summertime with the turn of a knob.
 For businesses and homes alike, having heating and cooling systems is a luxury and HVAC specialists ensure they’re working properly year round.
-The field is seeing above average industry growth and provides a great opportunity to consider accelerated job prospects.
+The HVAC career field is in increasing demand, seeing above average industry growth and provides a great opportunity to consider accelerated job prospects.

 Becoming an HVAC Technician

-Diploma program prepares students for careers in the heating and air conditioning industry and provides basic knowledge, skills, work habits, and practical applications of air conditioning systems required for entry-level employment in today’s air conditioning industry.
+Diploma program prepares HVAC students for careers in the heating and air conditioning industry and provides basic knowledge, skills, work habits, and practical applications of air conditioning systems required for entry-level employment in today’s air conditioning industry.
 Depending on the trade school’s diploma program, graduates are also able to receive technical certificates of credit in Air Conditioning Technician Assistant and Heating and Air Condition Installation Technician.
 Standard pathway to obtaining a technical degree includes:

 Meet Education Requirements

 Minimum of 3 semesters is required

 Combine paid onsite training with classroom instruction

 Use trade and on-the-job knowledge to obtain additional work licenses

 Straight to Workforce

 Some HVAC technicians learn their trade exclusively on the job, although this practice is becoming much less common.
 Those who do usually begin by assisting experienced technicians with basic tasks, such as insulating refrigerant lines or cleaning furnaces.
 In time, they move on to more difficult tasks, including cutting and soldering pipes or checking electrical circuits.